vdharshan/DeepBioDiv-MVP/README.md

 **NCBI** = National Center for Biotechnology Information (a huge government database) **BLAST** = Basic Local Alignment Search Tool (a DNA comparison program)

-Think of BLAST like a super-powered Google search, but instead of searching websites, it searches through millions of DNA sequences to find matches to your sample.

 ### **DNA Base Pairs**
 The building blocks of DNA:
 - **A** (Adenine) - Always pairs with T